ComedicChimera/LUX2/doc/static/markdown/manual/introduction.md

 ### Building from Source

-If your operating system is lacks and installer, you can build SyClone's source locally.
+If your operating system is lacks an installer, you can build SyClone's source locally.

  1. Download a version of **Python 3.6**
  2. Open up your Anaconda Prompt and type in `pip install <insert build tool here>`